Great New York City Fire of 1845

 While very destructive, the 1845 fire confirmed the value of building codes restricting wood-frame construction, which had been implemented in 1815.
-In spite of general improvements, the 1845 fire prompted public calls for a more proactive stance in fire prevention and firefighting, and the city established a reserve unit called the Exempt Fireman's Company.
+Despite general improvements, the 1845 fire prompted public calls for a more proactive stance in fire prevention and firefighting, and the city established a reserve unit called the Exempt Fireman's Company.

 Origin

 The fire started at about 2:30 a.m. on Saturday, July 19, 1845, on the third floor of J. L. Van Doren, Oil Merchant and Stearin Candle Manufacturer, known as a seller of whale oil, at 34 New Street in Manhattan, and spread quickly to adjoining buildings.
 The City Hall alarm bell began to ring at about 3:00 a.m., summoning firefighters.

 Firefighters from the Fire Department of the City of New York (FDNY), at that time a volunteer organization, arrived under the command of Chief Engineer Cornelius Anderson.
 As the fire grew, the FDNY personnel were joined by retired fire chiefs from the city and firefighting crews from Brooklyn, Newark, and Williamsburg.
 Firemen battling the blaze were aided by water flowing from the Croton Aqueduct, which had been completed in 1842.
 The fire either weakened in intensity or had been subdued by firefighters by 1:00 p.m. that day.